-- Symbolic unit testing (SUT): It generates a symbolic unit testing driver with symbolic arguments to a target function f and symbolic global variables without any constraints on the symbolic values, as described in Section 2.2.
-Also, SUT uses symbolic stubs to replace all functions called by f. - Static call-graph distance techniques: It generates a symbolic unit test driver to include all successor functions of f within a certain distance bound from f in a static function call graph.
+• Symbolic unit testing (SUT): It generates a symbolic unit testing driver with symbolic arguments to a target function f and symbolic global variables without any constraints on the symbolic values, as described in Sect.
+2.2.
+Also, SUT uses symbolic stubs to replace all functions called by f.

+• Static call-graph distance techniques: It constructs an extended unit to include all successor functions of f within a certain distance bound from f in a static function call graph.
 Also, a calling context of f contains predecessor functions of f within a certain distance bound from f.
 We use distance bounds 3, 6 and 9.
 SUT corresponds to a static call-graph distance technique with a distance bound 0.

 SUT uses DFS as a concolic search strategy.
 Call-graph distance techniques and CONBRIO use the modified DFS (Sect.
 3.4).
-6 We implemented CONBRIO and the other concolic unit testing techniques in 6,100 lines of C++ code using Clang/LLVM-3.4 [28] and CREST-BV [26].
-CONBRIO uses Z3 [10] as a SMT solver and the LLVM-based static variable range analyzer [35] to compute the possible ranges of variables.
+These unit testing techniques have been implemented in 1,000 lines of C++ code using CROWN [1].